numpy/numpy/README.md

 Code of Conduct
 ----------------------

-NumPy is a community-driven open source project developed by a very diverse group of [contributors](https://numpy.org/gallery/team.html).
+NumPy is a community-driven open source project developed by a diverse group of [contributors](https://numpy.org/gallery/team.html).
 The NumPy leadership has made a strong commitment to creating an open, inclusive, and positive community.
 Please read the [NumPy Code of Conduct](https://numpy.org/code-of-conduct/) for guidance on how to interact